-The results of logistic regression and conditional logistic regression reconfirm the results of the probit regression with respect to the statistical significance and positive coefficient of DSPRCT, and the insignificance of I_TCD, IDRCT, FDRCT, and AvgAge.
-Detailed results of these tests are provided in Tables 7a and 7b.
+The results of logistic regression and conditional logistic regression reconfirm the results of the probit regression with respect to the statistical significance Dir_Shldng(+) and Ind_Dir%(-).
+Dir_Comp, Female_Dir%, and Dir_Age continue to be insignificant.
+Detailed results of these tests are provided in Tables 8a and 8b.